Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.feegrant.v1.MsgGrantAllowance"></a>
+<a name="lbm.feegrant.v1.MsgGrantFeeAllowance"></a>

-### MsgGrantAllowance
+### MsgGrantFeeAllowance
-MsgGrantAllowance adds permission for Grantee to spend up to Allowance of fees from the account of Granter.
+MsgGrantFeeAllowance adds permission for Grantee to spend up to Allowance of fees from the account of Granter.